 My Favorite Biography October 6, 2012

 Many years ago I learned that reading biographies of great men and women was a good way to keep my own heart hungry for more of God’s blessing.
-Well written biographies both instruct and inspire.
+Well-written biographies both instruct and inspire.
 I have in my library many books that have been a tremendous blessing to me through the seasons of life.
 One of those books is Borden of Yale.

 When I was just a teenager, a summer intern who worked with our youth group gave me my first copy of the life of William Borden.
 It was an old, hardback edition with very few pictures.
 Perhaps that kept me from fully appreciating it at first.
-Little did I realize the impact it would make on me as a young married man.
+Little did I realize the impact it would have on me as a young married man.

 When I finally read the entire book I was 25 years of age.
 The same age as William Borden when he died.
 How could one young man, who only lived 25 years on this earth, be so fully given to God that we were still reading about him over 100 years later?

 The book is full of wonderful nuggets.
 Permit me to share just an example or two.
 In William’s journal entries is found this thought: “‘If any man thirst let him come unto me and drink.
-He that believeth on me…out of him shall flow rivers of living water.’
-Rivers, Jordans, but clear as crystal.
+He that believeth on me…out of him shall flow rivers of living water.‘ Rivers, Jordans, but clear as crystal.
 The proposition of the world is into, turning man into a Dead Sea.
 The proposition of Jesus is out of.
 Note that out of.”
-Interestingly, this quote is found in a passing footnote.
+Interestingly, this quote is a passing footnote.
 Read the fine print!

 William Borden was a man consumed with the Bible and consecrated to God.
 What was the secret of such a life?
 Allow Borden to speak for himself: “Say ‘no’ to self, ‘yes’ to Jesus every time.
-In every man’s heart there is a throne and a cross.
+In every man’s heart, there is a throne and a cross.
 If Christ is on the throne, self is on the cross; and if self, even a little bit, is on the throne, Jesus is on the cross in that man’s heart…If Jesus is on the throne, you will go where He wants you to go.
 Jesus on the throne glorifies any work or spot…”

 While the world lamented a wasted life from their perspective, Borden had lived to invest in eternity.
 In an obscure place in Cairo, Egypt there is a simple grave marking the place where Borden was buried.
 His epitaph says it all: “Apart from Christ, there is no explanation of such a life.”